- Explore

 For the 2022 Presidential election, the political geography of the far

-right has been disturbed by the arrival on the scene of another far
+right was disturbed by the arrival on the scene of another far

 Eric